-- 1. Grading, excavation or filling in the vicinity of the streams shall be carefully controlled in order to prevent sedimentation of the water.
-Filling of lands shall be prohibited within stream buffers. - 2.
-In order to provide the greatest view potential for properties throughout the Rural Lands and Rural Service Area, the Design Review Committee shall review the effects of new building plans on adjacent property in the RSA.
-The building height shall be limited to 26 feet through the Community Plan area, with ocean front property limited to 18 feet subject to variances approved by the County Planning Commission. - 3.
-A buffer shall be provided along either side of Arch Cape Creek, Asbury Creek and other creeks and drainage ways critical to local water supply and erosion control in order to protect riparian vegetation, prevent loss of property due to erosion, and protect the aesthetic value of the streams.
+- 3. A buffer shall be provided along either side of Arch Cape Creek, Asbury Creek and other creeks and drainage ways critical to local water supply and erosion control in order to protect riparian vegetation, prevent loss of property due to erosion, and protect the aesthetic value of the streams.
 Buffers shall generally be 25 feet wide, measured perpendicular to the normal streambank unless the size of lot and natural topography would create a hardship.
 The Advisory Design Review Committee may review the building permit and recommend to the Planning Commission a variance based upon the individual situation, but in no event shall an impediment or alteration be permitted in a natural drainage way. - 4.
 Gravel removal from the streams shall be prohibited. - 5.
-Placement of riprap or other shoreline protection on coastal beaches or stream shorelands shall only be permitted for lots where the protection is necessary to prevent an erosion hazard and only where development existing on January 1, 1977. - 6.
+Placement of riprap or other shoreline protection on coastal beaches or stream shorelands shall only be permitted for lots where the protection is necessary to prevent an erosion hazard and only where development existed on January 1, 1977. - 6.
 Development in the vicinity of Arch Cape Creek shall be designed in a manner that is compatible with the beauty of the area.
-Controls on the removal of vegetation or filling or alteration of the shoreline shall be included in the Zoning Ordinance.
+Controls on the removal of vegetation or filling or alteration of the shoreline shall be included in the Zoning Ordinance. - 7.
+Open space or neighborhood park sites should be encouraged as part of subdivisions or planned developments.

-- 7. Open space or neighborhood park sites should be encouraged as part of subdivisions or planned developments. - Activities of the State Parks Division, which pertain to the Southwest Coastal planning area, shall be reviewed by the Citizen Advisory Committee through the Department of Community Development to insure their compatibility with the community. - 9.
+- 8. Activities of the State Parks Branch which pertain to the Southwest Coastal planning area shall be reviewed by the Citizen Advisory Committee through the Department of Planning and Development to insure their compatibility with the community. - 9.
 Emergency vehicles shall have access to the beach at all times.
 All other vehicles shall be prohibited from beach access south of Hug Point to the County line.
 The County supports the vehicle restrictions on the beach north of Hug Point.

-- 1. Access points to the beach and streams should be provided for at the ends of platted and vacated streets, and shall not be unnecessarily impeded by shoreline protection, flood protection, and other structures.
+- Access points to the beach and streams should be provided for at the ends of platted and vacated streets, and shall not be unnecessarily impeded by shoreline protection, flood protection, and other structures.
 Access to the beach where possible should be made passable for the elderly or other persons with limited mobility.
 Further work needs to be done on who would maintain these access points. - 2.
 It is recommended that horse traffic on the beach at Arch Cape should not be allowed by the Department of Transportation. - 3.
 Mapping of the drainage systems in the planning area is necessary and should be considered as a future project when funds become available.